The Best Cheap Places to Eat when You Don’t Want to Cook

 Meal planning is a great way to save money, but sometimes, schedules can get thrown off track.
 Surprise guests, bad days, or late work nights are all culprits to pushing the best-laid plans aside.

 Tips & Tricks to Save Money When You Eat Out

-Before we get into specific cheap places to eat, let’s talk about ways to save money when eating out.
-Just because you’re not cooking it, doesn’t mean it has to cost an arm and a leg.
+Before we get into my specific list of the best places to eat, let’s talk about ways to save money when eating out.
+Just because you’re not cooking it, doesn’t mean it has to cost an arm and a leg while pleasing your taste buds.
 There are lots of great ways to enjoy a nice meal and save money at the same time: